Functional Gait Assessment (FGA)

 Beginning the assessment

-Individuals are instructed to begin walking at their normal pace.
-This establishes a baseline for their typical gait pattern, allowing healthcare professionals to observe and analyze potential deviations from the norm.
+Individuals are instructed to begin walking at their normal pace to establish a baseline for their typical gait pattern.
+This allows healthcare professionals to observe and analyze if the individual demonstrates mild gait deviations from the norm.

 Walking straight